Candida infections as complicating dx

 The Candida cheilitis B378A is obviously not a sever condition that should result in a CC DRG in any situation.

-#3 Updated by Mats Fernström about 4 years ago
+#3 Updated by Mats Fernström over 4 years ago

 Mats Fernström, NPK, Sweden 2016-04-12